-Do you have a struggling reader?
-I did, too.
+Do you have a struggling or reluctant reader?
+I do, too.
 Which is why I’ve developed some unusual strategies over the years to get my kids to love reading; strategies that fit with their unique personalities.

 My tactics to encourage a love of reading do not involve punishments or rewards –unless the reward is a book.
 And not a big fan of keeping track of pages read, titles of books read, or minutes read either.
 I don’t think it encourages the ultimate goal of enjoying the book.
 Same with sticky note over-use, I don’t like it.
 While sticky notes can be helpful to practice and show thinking strategies, one can also get carried away with the notes and they can interfere with enjoying and comprehending the story.
 I’m just saying.

 Here’s my the ultimate goal:

 The goal is that my child loves reading.

 Loving reading happens when my child discovers that the book itself is the reward.